Maeve Brennan: Personal life

 The love of her life was reportedly writer and theatre critic/director Walter Kerr but he broke off their engagement and married writer Bridget Jean Collins.

 In 1954, Brennan married St. Clair McKelway, The New Yorker's managing editor.
 McKelway had a history of alcoholism, womanizing and manic depression and had already been divorced four times.
 Brennan and McKelway divorced after five years.

 Edward Albee greatly admired Brennan and compared her to Chekhov and Flaubert.
 One of the characters in his play Quotations from Chairman Mao Tse-Tung is called "Long-Winded Lady".
 He dedicated the published editions of Quotations from Chairman Mao Tse-Tung (1968) and Box (1968) to her.

 Brennan was writing consistently and productively in the late 1960s.
 By the time her first books were published, however, she was showing signs of mental illness.
 Her previously immaculate appearance became unkempt.
 Her friends began to find her eccentricities disturbing rather than entertaining.
 She became obsessive.

 In the 1970s Brennan became paranoid and alcoholic.
 Hospitalized on numerous occasions, she became destitute and homeless, frequently sleeping in the women's lavatory at The New Yorker.
 She was last seen at the magazine's offices in 1981.

 In the 1980s, Brennan vanished from view and her work was forgotten.
 After wandering from one transient hotel to another along 42nd Street, she was admitted to Lawrence Nursing Home in Arverne.

 Death

-She died of a heart attack on November 1, 1993, aged 76, and is buried in Queens, New York City.
+She died of a heart attack on 1 November 1993, aged 76, and is buried in Queens, New York City.

 Works

-Brennan's writing style in her "Long-Winded Lady" pieces and in her short stories are quite different both in style and content.
+Brennan's writing in her "Long-Winded Lady" pieces and in her short stories are quite different both in style and content.